The Mysterious and Tragic Life of Kaspar Hauser

 Science Tries to Solve the Mystery

-The case of Kaspar Hauser started to be researched once more with the appearance of newer technology.
-The interest in Hauser's story rose up again when in November 1996, the magazine Der Spiegel, reported an attempt to genetically match a blood sample from underpants assumed to have been Kaspar Hauser's.
+The case of Kaspar Hauser began to be researched once more with the appearance of newer technology.
+The interest in Hauser's story rose up again when in November 1996, the magazine Der Spiegel reported an attempt to genetically match a blood sample from underpants assumed to have been Kaspar Hauser's.
 The analysis was made in laboratories of Forensic Science Service in Birmingham, then confirmed in the LMU Institute of Legal Medicine at the University of Munich.
 The comparisons of the blood sample with descendants of the princely family showed that Kaspar wasn't a prince of Baden.

 But the belief did not end there, and six years later, in 2002, the Institute for Forensic Medicine of the University of Münster analyzed hair and body cells from locks of hair and clothing that also belonged to Kaspar Hauser.
 The analysts of the six different DNA samples were compared to a DNA segment from Astrid von Medinger, a descendant in the female line of Stéphanie de Beauharnais.

 The sequences are not identical, but the deviation observed is not large enough to exclude a relationship either, as the difference could be caused by a mutation.
-The Baden family did not allow any examination of Stéphanie de Beauharnais or of the child's remains, so the mystery of Kaspar Hauser, and his possible connection to the Baden family remains unknown.
+The Baden family did not allow any examination of Stéphanie de Beauharnais or of the child's remains, so the mystery of Kaspar Hauser, and his possible connection to the Baden family continues.